chapmanjacobd/library/README.md

     $ lb bigdirs fs/d.db

+You may filter by folder depth (similar to QDirStat or WizTree)

+    $ lb bigdirs --depth=3 audio.db

 There is also an flag to prioritize folders which have many files which have been deleted (for example you delete songs you don't like--now you can see who wrote those songs and delete all their other songs...)

     $ lb bigdirs --sort-by-deleted audio.db